2BEHDAMNED/2BEHDAMNED/README.md

 # hiya

-the name's grace (or abi). i work on desktop and web related projects and stuff i guess.
+the name's grace (or abi). i work on stuff i guess.

 ## about me